-ETIN publishes several reports and publications on a regular and on-off basis.
+ETIN publishes reports and publications to help members stay informed about market trends and policy.
 Recent publications include:

 This Report summarizes the results from the 2016 Vision K-20 Professional Learning (PL) Survey.
 The Vision K-20 PL Survey asks K-20 education leaders around the globe to provide information about their online professional learning practices and experience.
 The results from this survey will help us and our partners better understand how K-20 educators are using online professional learning opportunities and what they hope to gain from them.